 Moles are most commonly removed via a superficial removal called a “shave removal” or a deeper surgical removal that involves sutures.
 While shave removals are a quicker and less costly procedure, it can leave the base of the mole remaining.
 This means that when the shave wound heals, the brown discoloration can recur at the base and the mole can eventually reform again.
 True surgical removal requires more sophisticated techniques, are more time consuming to perform, and are more costly, but remove the mole completely so that probability of recurrence is reduced.

 Which cosmetic mole removal procedure is best depends on an assessment of the depth of the mole, patient’s personal goals, and the location of the mole.
 There are certainly instances in which a shave removal provides the best outcome and there are instances when a surgical removal provides the best outcome.
-During your cosmetic consultation, Dr. Tzu will listen to your specific concerns and formulate with you the best treatment strategy depending on your individual goals and other limiting factors.
+During your mole removal consultation, Dr. Tzu will listen to your specific concerns and formulate with you the best treatment strategy depending on your individual goals and other limiting factors.